-As a first and safe approximation, we will assume that the delays experienced through the communication network are uniformly distributed random variables with lower and upper bounds $(D{\min}$ and $D{\max})$ as illustrated in figure 3(a).
-We denote by $P_u$ the value of P (in equation 2) under the uniform distribution assumption.
+As a first and safe approximation, we will assume that the delays experienced through the communication network are uniformly distributed random variables with lower and upper bounds (D{\min} and D{\max}) as illustrated in figure 2.
+Let P_u be the value of P (in equation 1) under this assumption.